“I clicked a malicious link, so what!?“, could be the response of a user who is absolutely confident in the security of his ICT.

 It is crucial that the log analytics of this broad and sometimes complex ICT landscape is centralized.
 Applications like Microsoft Sentinel are made for centralized insights.
 Sentinel is a Security Information Event Management (SIEM) system.
 Like a large container with lots of collected data from different sources, where you can discover patterns and, if necessary, where action is automatically being taken.

-When a user has accidentally installed Cryptoware, the IT ServiceDesk is already alerted and Sentinel has already created the support ticket before the user even had time to call the supportdesk.
 If a user’s computer is infected with unwanted software, you would prefer that computer to be marked as unsafe and thus deny access to other systems or applications until the system is “clean” again.
 The user receives a message that an extra scan needs to run on the system, after this, with a green light, the system is released again.

 Another example is detecting failed login attempts from a certain IP address, after which unwanted e-mail is sent from that same IP address.
 By linking this information, a fully automated response can be made.
 These events can occur 24-7 with a speed that humans can no longer keep up with, software is needed that does this for us.
 However, monitoring and analyzing to discover patterns is still human work.